Champhai: History

 Champhai was the headquarters of Lalbura Sailo, son of Vanhnuailiana, a Mizo Chief against whom the British Expedition of 1871–72 was directed.
 It was accorded the status of a fort during the British period.
 The Champhai Valley was once a lake and was gradually silted to obliterate the lake.
 The soil of the plain was still uncultivated during the Lushai Expedition of 1872.
 Irrigated rice cultivation started in Champhai in the year 1898 encouraged by the British Colonial Authorities to supply rice for their soldiers and laborers.
 As of 1922, there was only 1 shop in Champhai.
 On 1 March 1966, the Mizo National Front declared independence of Mizos unilaterally and attacked the Assam Rifles post at Champhai.

 In March 1988, Champhai hosted the First Zomi Convention, organised by Thenphunga Sailo in conjunction with T. Gougin of the Zomi National Congress in Manipur.
 The meeting saw the birth of Zo Reunification Organisation (ZORO).

 Governance

 As with all other districts, general administration of all aspects of polity and economy are headed by the Deputy Commissioner(DC) of the district.
 All district level Government undertakings including the police are under the purview of the DC.
-The current (2023) DC of Champhai District is James Lalrinchhana, a senior officer of the Mizoram Civil Services.
+The current (2026) DC of Champhai District is Mohammad Aaquib.

 In law enforcement, the DC is assisted largely by the Superintendent of Police (SP) who is the district head of all policing matters in the district.
 He/she functions closely with the Deputy Commissioner and reports to the DC on all law enforcement related matters of the district.
 The current (2023) DC of Champhai District is Lalrinpuia Varte, a senior officer of the Mizoram Police Service.